spdk/spdk/doc/bdev.md

 This command will remove NVMe bdev named Nvme0.

+## NVMe bdev character device {#bdev_config_nvme_cuse}

+Example commands

+`rpc.py bdev_nvme_cuse_register -n Nvme0 -p spdk/nvme0`

+This command will register /dev/spdk/nvme0 character device associated with Nvme0 controller.
+If there are namespaces created on Nvme0 controller, for each namespace device /dev/spdk/nvme0nX is created.

+Cuse devices are removed from system, when NVMe controller is detached or unregistered with command:

+`rpc.py bdev_nvme_cuse_unregister -n Nvme0`

 # Logical volumes {#bdev_ug_logical_volumes}

 The Logical Volumes library is a flexible storage space management system.
 It allows